Guy Williams (equestrian)

 Guy Williams (born 11 July 1971) is a British showjumper, ranked number four in Great Britain as of July 2011, part of the GBR equestrian team, and winner of a number of prestigious titles including the British Jumping Derby in 2010.

 Guy was also part of the bronze medal-winning team in Madrid in 2011.

+Personal life

+His daughter Maisy Williams also competes in show jumping including puissance.